NawrockiMateusz/Flashcards/README.md

 This is a useful memory-aid application - flashcards!

 ## Demo
-If you want play click [here!](https://nawrockimateusz.github.io/Flashcards/)
+If you want to play, click [here!](https://nawrockimateusz.github.io/Flashcards/)

 ## How does it work??